Three Pines: Production

-On 21 May 2020, it was announced that Left Bank Pictures had optioned the 18-book novel series by Louise Penny, which centres on Chief Inspector Armand Gamache, with Amazon Prime Video in final negotiations to order the project to series.
+On 21 May 2020, it was announced that Left Bank Pictures had optioned the 18-book novel series by Louise Penny, which is about Chief Inspector Armand Gamache, with Amazon Prime Video in final negotiations to order the project to series.
 Emilia di Girolamo was attached as head writer, and Sam Donovan was announced as the lead director, directing four episodes.
 Indigenous Mohawk director Tracey Deer is a series consultant and directed two episodes.
 On 2 September 2021, it was announced that Alfred Molina was cast in the lead role of Gamache.
 Rossif Sutherland, Elle-Máijá Tailfeathers, Tantoo Cardinal, Clare Coulter, Sarah Booth, and Anna Tierney were also cast in main roles.

 Principal photography was completed between August and December 2021.
 Filming took place over five five-week periods in Montreal and rural Quebec, specifically in the Eastern Townships, the region of Quebec where the novels take place and original author Penny resides.
 Specifically, outdoor scenes in the village are filmed in Saint-Armand.

 The soundtrack includes music from Elisapie, The Bearhead Sisters, Chloé Stafler, and Riit.

-On 13 March 2023, it was announced that the series was canceled after one season.